manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 - Add [permissions](https://auth0.com/docs/dashboard/guides/apis/add-permissions-apis) to the API that you've created in the GraphQL Server tutorial.
 Do this by going to the [API](https://manage.auth0.com/#/apis/) page in the Auth0 dashboard and opening the Auth0 API you created for your GraphQL server.
 On this page, create a new permission called `edit:events` in the _Permissions_ tab.
 Add "Edit events" as the description.

-- On this same page, make sure that both check boxes for _RBAC Settings_ on the _Settings_ tab are checked.
+- On this same page, make sure that both checkboxes for _RBAC Settings_ on the _Settings_ tab are checked.
 The first enables Role-Based Access Control (RBAC) for the GraphQL server, and the second adds permissions for the user to the JWT.
 Scroll down and click on _Save_.

 - Add this permission to a [user role](https://auth0.com/docs/dashboard/guides/roles/add-permissions-roles) and add a user to this role.
 A new user role can also be added by visiting the [Roles](https://manage.auth0.com/#/roles/) page.
 Here you must create a new role called `admin` using the _Create role_ button.
 After creating the role, you must add the `edit:events` permission and a user to it.